Funding Opportunities for Eco Projects

 Stay up to date with information on new funding opportunities for your eco project or activity.
 We will continue to add more information and other resources to this page over time.

-If you have an idea for an eco group, project or activity but don’t know where to start, get in touch with our team for support and guidance on your funding requirements, identifying the right funding and making successful applications.
+If you have an idea for an eco group, project or activity but don’t know where to start, get in touch with our team at hello@eastrenclimatehub.org.uk for support and guidance on your funding requirements, identifying the right funding and making successful applications.

-East Ren Climate Action Hub Small Grants
+East Renfrewshire Climate Action Hub Small Grants

-ERCAH is distributing small grants of between £100 to £500 to local community groups and 3rd Sector organisations to begin their climate action journey.
+East Renfrewshire Climate Action Hub (ERCAH) is distributing small grants of between £100 to £500 to local community groups and 3rd Sector organisations to begin their climate action journey.

 Other funding opportunities